Cyberkongen/Squareeyes_v1/README.md

 2. Install the dependencies:

-You can for example use an extension for VScode with plugins live live server or live preview.
+You can for example use an extension like live server og live pewview with VScode to run the website locally.

 ```
-run npm -pip install

-install dependencies

 ```